Getting PID once doesn’t protect you from getting it again.

-The reproductive organs are part of the body involved in getting pregnant and having a baby.
+The female reproductive organs are the organs and parts of the female body involved in getting pregnant and having a baby.
 Pelvic inflammatory disease (PID) occurs when these organs become infected.

-Reproductive organs affected by PID include the uterus, ovaries and fallopian tubes.
-Imagine that these organs become infected again and again; some women have even lost track of how frequently they have pelvic inflammatory disease.
+Reproductive organs that can be affected by PID include the uterus, ovaries and the fallopian tubes.
+So, imagine that these organs getting infected again and again; some women have even lost track of how frequently they have pelvic inflammatory disease.
 Despite taking painful injections and several antibiotics.

 Treating PID helps to avoid complications such as infertility caused by Fallopian tube blockage, ectopic pregnancy, and chronic pelvic pain.
 However, you need to know that getting a prompt treatment is not enough to avoid repeated episodes of PID.

 To start with;